 Brigitte learned the hard way that one round of egg freezing will not always lead to pregnancy.
 “Once I froze my eggs, I thought, ‘I don’t need to think about this,’” she tells Washington Post.
 “But had I known I had 11 eggs that were extremely poor quality, I would have gone back and done another cycle…or two.”

 But keep this in mind: The cost of one round of frozen eggs can be very expensive.
-You are looking at roughly P10,000 for testing; the procedure starts at P180,000
+You are looking at roughly P10,000 for testing; the procedure starts at P180,000; and then the annual storage fees start at P12,000.

 How many eggs should you freeze?